Qovery/documentation/website/guides/tutorial/url-shortener-api-with-kotlin.md

 [Qovery](https://www.qovery.com) is going to help us to deploy the final application in the Cloud without the need to configure the CI/CD, network, security, load balancing, database and all the DevOps tasks

-> Qovery is a Container as a Service platform for developer - developers can deploy their application in the Cloud in just a few seconds
+> Qovery is a deployment platform that helps all developers to deploy their applications in the Cloud in just a few seconds

 <Assumptions name="tutorial">